csimpkins/sakila-demo/README.md

 ## Running

-Once you have all the required software and libraries you just:

-1. Start you MysQL server (if necessary - OS X).
+1. Start your MySQL server (if necessary, mainly on OS X).
 2. Clone this repository.
 3. `cd` to the `sakila-demo` directory
 4. Run `python sakila_demo.py`.